-WCCPF working in conjunction with our new administration partner in HPS will provide support to employers wherever possible to help fulfil our joint responsibilities to members.
-We welcome questions on anything that is not clear and will listen to feedback to help improve the service for our employers and members alike.
+COWPF, in partnership with our administration associate in HPS, will extend support to employers to fulfil our shared responsibilities to members.
+We appreciate and are open to feedback to improve services for both employers and members.

-If you represent an employer that is struggling to meet the terms of this PAS, please contact us at the earliest opportunity so that we can work with you and avoid additional charges if outstanding issues can be resolved in a way agreed between WCCPF and the employer.
+If you represent an employer struggling to meet the terms of this PAS, please contact us promptly so we can work together and avoid additional charges if we can resolve outstanding issues through mutual agreement between COWPF and the employer.